-Beth Jessop, a Sports Mom, is my guest today helping us out with meal planning for our busy athletic families.
+Beth Jessop, from Sports Moms United, is my guest today helping us out with meal planning for our busy athletic families. *If you are a Sports Mom, I highly recommend you get involved in her supportive community.

 As a former college athlete, now a Mom raising little athletes, my passion is to help other sports parents and their student athletes avoid some of the mistakes I made especially with nutrition.
 There are strategies and tools I use now, as a Sports Mom, that make a big difference for my active family.
 Meal planning is one of those strategies and if you think about it.
 I doubt any winning coach, anywhere, in the history of sports went into the game, meet or match without a PLAN.
 I can see it now….confusion, chaos, lack of focus, poor execution and then disappointment.